-A new grant scheme has been set up to help low-income households with the cost of replacing lead piping in their homes.
-The scheme is being introduced under the Domestic Lead Remediation (Financial Assistance) Regulations 2016 (pdf).
+A grant scheme is in place to help low-income households with the cost of replacing lead piping in their homes.
+The scheme was introduced under the Domestic Lead Remediation (Financial Assistance) Regulations 2016.

 You must own the dwelling and live in it as your principal private residence.
 The lead pipes and fittings being replaced must form part of a system that carries water for preparing food or drinks or for direct human consumption.

 You must get the remedial work done before applying for the grant and it must cost at least €200.
 Any contractor that you use must give you a current tax clearance certificate or a Revenue Online Service (ROS) printout of an eTax Clearance.
 They must provide itemised receipts, detailing the work carried out and the associated costs.
 They must also certify in writing that any materials used, including pipes and fittings, are of appropriate quality and that a proper standard of workmanship has been applied.
 You will need to enclose these certificates and receipts with your application for the grant.

 You must also provide evidence of a risk of lead contamination in your home.
 Acceptable evidence is either: